pmodv/ixhw/README.md

 # XGBoost
 * we get the best f1 results with a weight of 10.
 This makes sense, since no/yes is close to 10 in our data for subscriptions.
 * If we make turn weights way-up, we just overfit positive results.
+* Use same encoding scheme as in RF v2.
 * We still get better f1 score than from Balanced RF.
 ###Performance
 F1            Precision          Recall